 EPA Reference Dose = 0.1 mcg/kg/day (2,3,4).

 Please note that the EPA reference dose is based on the compound methylmercury, not ethylmercury.
-No reference dose or safe exposure level for ethylmercury has ever been determined, so federal agencies and the World Health Organization use methylmercury instead.
+The safety level of ethylmercury has never been scientifically determined, so federal agencies and the World Health Organization use methylmercury instead.

 Though the thimerosal content of most vaccines was reduced to “trace amounts” (0.3-1.0mcg mercury per dose) or eliminated after 1999, unfortunately, the total amount of mercury a child from 6 months to 18 years of age will receive through the recommended CDC vaccination schedule, has actually increased since the AAP called for its removal (6).
 The reason for this was that in 2002, the CDC began recommending that pregnant women and infants as young as 6 months get annual flu shots at 1-2 doses each season.

 Question: Is the amount of mercury in flu and meningococcal vaccines toxic?

 Vaccines which contain mercury are influenza and meningococcal vaccines (though independent tests have suggested other vaccines may be contaminated).

 Thimerosal-preserved “multi-dose” flu shots contain 25mcg mercury per dose.
 Surprisingly, even some vaccines labeled “preservative free” (“thimerosal free” or “no mercury”) – actually still contain trace amounts of mercury (2).
 Children from 6 months to 35 months of age receive a half-dose of the flu shot.
 Children three years of age or older, and adults, receive a full dose (cdc.gov).
 21-36 million multi-dose flu shots have been produced for the US in the 2017-2018 season.